 It is worth underlining the special character of ANIMV nationally and internationally.
 ANIMV is a hybrid institution that is part of the SRI and prepares personnel for the Romanian services (a training mission), but also engages more broadly in intelligence studies research and public education (educational mission).
 The committee encourages the Academy to continue internal strategic discussion about the complex relationship between research (both applied and scientific), professional training and academic education (developing knowledge and an ability to think critically), which partially reflect broader debates in the academic field between the study of intelligence/security and for intelligence/security.
-On the one hand, an academic education should provide tools to understand and reflect critically upon intelligence and security practices and their limits, on the other hand, more applied research and training has the potential to inform and support the development of intelligence, others - often within the services - see more value is leveraging scientific tools and education to support practice.
+On the one hand, an academic education should provide tools to understand and reflect critically upon intelligence and security practices and their limits, on the other hand, more applied research and training has the potential to inform and support the development of intelligence tradecraft.
+Some critiques consider that as an academic field intelligence study should focus on the study of intelligence, others - often within the services - see more value is leveraging scientific tools and education to support practice.
 ANIMV's ambition bridges this divide and seeks to achieve both.
 This requires continuous reflection and debate within the Academy and with the broad academic and practitioner communities.